What is a Good Debt-to-Income (DTI) Ratio?

 A high debt-to-income ratio might indicate that it’s time to make some changes in your financial life, regardless of your need or desire for a new loan.

 The bottom line

-Quite simply, your debt-to-income ratio is one of most important variables to consider when applying for a loan, or when evaluating your overall financial health.
+Quite simply, your debt-to-income ratio is one of the most important variables to consider when applying for a loan, or when evaluating your overall financial health.

 A low debt-to-income ratio is an indicator of good financial health, meaning that you’ll likely have an easier time getting the loan you want and handling the monthly payments.

 A high debt-to-income ratio is an indicator of shaky financial health, meaning that it will likely be harder to get the loan you want and afford the monthly payments.

 The more you do to keep your debt-to-income ratio low, the easier it will be to manage your entire financial situation.